mmcco/ssh-auth-methods/README.md

 ssh-auth-methods
 ================

-A simple, single-function Python 3 script that returns a list of the authentication methods supported by an SSH server.
+A simple Python 3 script and package that returns a list of the authentication methods supported by an SSH server.

 ## Use